Why Is My Car Accident Settlement Taking So Long?

 Every car accident claim is unique.
 The length of your claim will take to settle depends on the surrounding facts and circumstances.

 At The Law Offices of Troy A. Brookover, our impressive case results show how hard we work to achieve favorable outcomes for our clients.
 Our results are not predictive of future case outcomes.
 But they do show our extensive experience handling car accident cases and other personal injury matters.
 We will fight for justice for you.
-Contact us today for a free consultation if you have sustained injuries in a car accident due to someone else’s negligence.
+Contact us at (210) 226-2000 or fill out our online form today for a free consultation if you have sustained injuries in a car accident due to someone else’s negligence.

 Troy Brookover was born and raised in San Antonio.
 He established the Law Offices of Troy A. Brookover so that he could make a difference in the community and help accident victims recover compensation to get back on their feet after being injured by someone else’s negligence.
 He brings more than 30 years of legal experience to the table, which he leverages in every case.